nVotesOrg/nMix/README.md

 Although the demo is set up for 2 trustees and 3 ballot sets, you can extend it to run with more authorities and ballot sets.
 Note that if you run a large number of ballots through the demo you may require large amounts of processing time and memory.
 This could require adjusting the jvm options.

+It is also straightforward to run the demo with remoting, just adjust application.conf accordingly.

 ### Randomness